ZingHng/r2auto_nav_CDE2310/Mechanical/mechanical_readme.md

 The calculations for the centre of gravity are shown in greater details [here](Centre_of_Gravity_Calculations.xlsx).

 ## Total Fasteners
-All the fasteners used are listed in the table below.
+All the fasteners used are listed in the tables below.

 **Launching Mechanism**
 | Fastener            | Quantity |